ThemeHackers/winsRAT/README.md

     <li>Source File</li>
     <li>Compiled File</li>
 </ul>
-The source file is to remain same on all platforms.
-So, you can generate it on one platform and use it on the other.
-Getting the source file:

 ```
 $ python3 server.py generate -a server_ip -p server_port -o "C:\Users\{...}\Downloads\{name_output}" -s -per
 $ python3 server.py generate -a 192.168.1.100 -p 9001 -o "C:\Users\1com3456\Downloads\winsrat" -s -per
 ```

-The compiled version has to generated on the respective platform.
-For example, you can't generate an .exe file on Linux.
-You specifically have to be on Windows.
-The tool is still under testing.
-So, all kinds of errors are accepted.
-Make sure to open an issue though.
-Generating the Compiled Version for Linux:

 ```
 $ python3 server.py generate -a server_ip -p server_port -o "C:\Users\{...}\Downloads\{name_output}"